ioccc-src/winner/faq.md

 #### Package website

-Go to the [ncurses website](https://invisible-island.net/ncurses/) and follow their instructions for downloading, installing and using ncurses.
+Go to the [zlib website](https://www.zlib.net) and follow their instructions for downloading, installing and using zlib.

 We recommend trying a method suitable for your environment first, if possible.